flexseth/essay-card-topic-statement-generator/README.md

    - Supporting Text: Paragraphs supporting your topic
    - Source Information: Publication details for MLA citation

+## Features
+- Easily create essay research notecards
+- Word counter shows how close you are to progress on a topic
+- Organize as WordPress posts to step through writing process

 ## Requirements

 - WordPress 5.2 or higher